funkygao/dpipe/README.md

 alser keeps eyes on events from logs(defined in conf file) and has rule based engine to send alarms via beep/email/IRC/etc.

+*   als is aimed to be swiss knife kind tool instead of a complex system.
 *   als is different from splunk which is basically a search engine.
 *   als is different from opentsdb which is metrics based while als is event based.